AI for Youth Academy Future Scholars Research Initiative

 Three principles shape every AI for Youth session

 1. Hands-on practice beats theory alone.
-Middle schoolers grasp AI faster when they build, train, and test real models without waiting on advanced math.
+Middle schoolers grasp AI faster when they build, train, and test real models.

 2. Early foundations unlock high school opportunities.
-Students who understand AI before ninth grade are ready to lead clubs, volunteer on tech initiatives, or launch bold ideas.
+Students who understand AI before eleventh grade are ready to lead clubs, volunteer on tech initiatives, or launch bold ideas.

 3. Self-motivated learners thrive.
 Complex topics stick when students own their learning journey and stretch further with mentor support.